Integer Holdings (ITGR)

 With its name reflecting the mathematical term for "whole" or "complete," Integer Holdings (NYSE:ITGR) is a medical device outsource manufacturer that produces components and systems for cardiac, vascular, neurological, and other medical applications.

-- On the plus side, its earnings growth was above the peer group average over the last five years as its EPS compounded at 12.9% annually
+- A bright spot is that its earnings growth has topped the peer group average over the last five years as its EPS has compounded at 12.9% annually

 Why There Are Better Opportunities Than Integer Holdings